errata-ai/vale/docs/content/styles.md

 ## Extension Points

-The building blocks behind Vale's styles are its rules, which utilize extension points to perform specific tasks.
+The building blocks behind Vale's styles are rules, which utilize extension points to perform specific tasks.

 The basic structure of a rule consists of a small header (shown below) followed by extension-specific arguments.